 Skip advert

 Advertisement - Article continues below

 When we tested the bigger-battery Fiat 500, we saw an estimated 168-mile range from a full charge with the Normal driving mode engaged.
-However, this figure climbed a little when switching to the more efficient Range mode and rose to over 180 miles using the Sherpa setting, which reduces the maximum available power and limits top speed to 50mph.
+However, this figure climbed a little when switching to the more efficient Range mode and rose to over 180 miles using the Sherpa setting, which reduces the maximum available power and limits the top speed to 50mph.

 As well as the extra range, 500s equipped with the larger battery can charge at up to 85kW, compared with the 24kWh model’s 50kW maximum charging speed.
 A 10 to 80 per cent top-up from a suitably fast charging point in either version will take around half an hour.
-Meanwhile a standard 7.4kW home wallbox will take two and a half hours to fully recharge the 24kWh model’s battery, or over four hours if you get the larger battery.
+Meanwhile, a standard 7.4kW home wallbox will take two and a half hours to fully recharge the 24kWh model’s battery, or over four hours if you get the larger battery.

 Insurance

-Arranging insurance cover for your all-electric 500 shouldn’t prove to be too expensive, with the (now discontinued) entry-level Action version rated at group 15 and all other cars in groups 16 or 17.
-It will cost a little more to insure a convertible, given that they range from group 19 to 21.
+Arranging insurance cover for an electric Fiat 500 shouldn’t prove to be too expensive, with the entry-level 24kWh version rated at group 16, while the 42kWh car is in group 17.
+It will cost a little more to insure a convertible 500C given that starts in group 21.

 Depreciation

-Residual values for the all-electric 500 aren't as strong as they once were.
-After a typical ownership period of three years and 36,000 miles, our latest data suggests the battery-powered 500 should retain around 35 per cent of its original sticker price when new.
-In comparison, the MINI Electric holds onto an average of 53 per cent over the same three-year period.
+Residual values for the all-electric Fiat 500 aren't as strong as they once were.
+After a typical ownership period of three years and 36,000 miles, our latest data suggests the battery-powered 500 should retain around 31 to 33 per cent of its original sticker price.

+Skip advert